Kigamba/youtubeplaylistdownloader/README.md

 page.
 Once your project is created, create OAuth 2.0 client credentials in [console](https://console.developers.google.com/apis/credentials).
 Download *\*.json* file and use it as a *secretfile* positional argument at command line.
-The command saves user OAuth tokens in `credentials` folder in the working directory.
+The command by default saves user OAuth tokens in `credentials` folder in the working directory.
 Next time when the script runs from that directory, reauthentication is not necessary for corresponding profile, unless `--force` option is used.
+Credential folder can also be provided with `-e` option.
+Credential file path could also be provided with `c` option, and that will override other options.

 Here are few commands you can:
 ```bash